siserte/siserte.github.io/_pages/about.md

 <p>holds the degrees of BS in Computer Engineering (2011), MS in Intelligent Systems (2014), and Ph.D. in Computer Science (2018) from Universitat Jaume I (UJI), Spain.</p>

-<p>Sergio is a senior researcher of the <a href="https://www.bsc.es/discover-bsc/organisation/scientific-structure/accelerators-and-communications-hpc">Accelcom</a> research group, led by Dr. Antonio J. Peña, in the Computer Science department at Barcelona Supercomputing Center (BSC).
-He is also an instructor of high-performance computing (HPC) at the Open University of Catalonia (UOC) and artificial intelligence (AI) at the International University of Catalonia (UIC).</p>
+<p>He is a senior researcher in the <a href="https://www.bsc.es/discover-bsc/organisation/scientific-structure/accelerators-and-communications-hpc">Accelcom</a> research group, led by Dr. Antonio J. Peña, within the Computer Sciences Department at the Barcelona Supercomputing Center (BSC).
+In addition, Dr. Iserte teaches high-performance computing (HPC) at the Open University of Catalonia (UOC) and artificial intelligence (AI) at the International University of Catalonia (UIC).</p>

-<p>Sergio authored 19 journal papers with SJR rankings (seven Q1) and he actively participated in European and national research projects and industrial contracts, even taking on the responsibilities of a work package coordinator.
-He made significant contributions to the academic community by peer-reviewing over 60 papers and ministry projects in Spain and Poland.</p>
+<p>Dr. Iserte has authored 19 journal articles indexed in SJR, including seven in Q1 journals.
+He has actively contributed to multiple European and national research projects, as well as industrial collaborations—taking on roles such as work package coordinator.
+His academic service includes peer-reviewing over 60 papers and research proposals for ministries in Spain and Poland.</p>

-<p>Sergio served on several scientific committees in the most prestigious HPC conferences, including SC where he has been involved in student, infrastructure, inclusivity, and security committees.
-Furthermore, Sergio supervised visiting students, engineer staff, final degree/master's projects, and  PhD students, highlighting his dedication to mentoring and academic development.
-Sergio is the lead guest editor of the special issue “HPC Heterogeneous Systems and Subsystems” in the Future Generation Computer System journal.</p>
+<p>He has served on various scientific committees of leading HPC conferences, including the main supercomputing conference, SC, where he contributed to student programs, infrastructure, inclusivity, and security committees.
+He has also supervised visiting researchers, engineering staff, undergraduate and master’s theses, and Ph.D. students, reflecting his strong commitment to mentorship and academic growth.
+Currently, he is the lead guest editor of the special issue “HPC Heterogeneous Systems and Subsystems” in the journal Future Generation Computer Systems.</p>

-<p>His research interests lie, mainly, in the following areas:</p>
+<p>His research interests primarily include:</p>
 <ul>
 <li>Parallel distributed programming models</li>
 <li>Dynamic processes and resources management</li>